 David Shecter has has been working in the television industry in production, development, and as a writer for over a decade.
 He has written on many shows, including season 5 of It's Always Sunny in Philadelphia.
 His experience and success on that show landed David on the pilot of the CBS smash hit 2 Broke Girls, where he worked his way up as a staff writer on the 6th and final season of the show.
 Since 2 BROKE GIRLS, David has served on the FOX sitcom OUTMATCHED starring Jason Biggs and Maggie Lawson and was named a WGA TV Writer Access Honoree for his script For Worse.
 David’s continued work in the sitcom TV world has lent him a keen understanding of what makes these shows successful and how to make the most of your sitcom pilot.
 Full Bio »

 The television landscape is constantly changing, with new technology, new networks, new trends, and new players.
 Yet a constant throughout the years has been the popularity of the situational comedy.
-From I LOVE LUCY all the way to MODERN FAMILY and THE GOOD PLACE, there has always been an appetite for new sitcoms, funny stories and beloved characters to come back to week after week (or binge all at once).
-As a result, if you have great idea for a sitcom and a great pilot script to go with it, networks are always going to be interested.
+From I LOVE LUCY all the way to ABBOT ELEMENTARY, there has always been an appetite for new sitcoms, funny stories and beloved characters to come back to week after week (or binge all at once).
+And in the last 10 years, the single camera sitcom like HBO's BARRY has become wildly popular.
+As a result, if you have great idea for a sitcom and a great pilot script to go with it, networks, streamers and reps are always going to be interested.
 But first you have to write that pilot.
 But you can't build a house without a blueprint.
 That's why it's so important to understand the sitcom pilot script on a fundamental level.

 A written TV pilot is not something physically tangible.
 You're selling the network an idea, an episode, and, really, an entire series without ever shooting a single frame.
 That alone is an overwhelmingly huge task.
 This is why people often struggle writing a pilot script.
 Putting too much into the script, or not enough.
 Properly setting up the world.
 Getting your audience attached to your characters.
 Including enough jokes and still having a prominent story.
 All of these elements make crafting your sitcom pilot difficult and the overall process intimidating.
 Yet shining a light on the pilot process can help reduce the fear and better equip you when writing.